Origin, species, types, agronomic management, food and medicinal uses.

-- To calm headaches , or headaches, the leaves are crushed and placed on the head.
+- To calm headaches, the leaves are crushed and placed on the head.

-- To heal skin ulcers , the leaves are boiled with enough water and the affected area is washed with the liquid resulting from cooking.
+- To heal skin ulcers, the leaves are boiled with enough water to wash the affected area with the resulting liquid.

-- The juice of the leaves is used as an antiseptic and healing agent .
-The leaves placed on burned areas calm the burning, refreshing them.
+- The juice of the leaves is used as an antiseptic and healing agent — the leaves being placed on burned areas to calm and refresh.

 - Arcos-Jácome RX (2015).
 Achira starch research.
 Gastronomic proposal for the Pillaro canton.
 Thesis.
 Quito.
 Equator Technological University.
 PDF